 Should every service and product page start with a problem statement?

 Not every page needs the exact same structure, but every page should answer “why does this matter to me?” before explaining “what is this?”
 The format can vary.
-The sequence shouldn’t.
+The order shouldn’t.
 Relevance before credibility.
 Problem before solution.

 Can I use testimonials or reviews to establish relevance?